CAP recognizes individuals and organizations’ outstanding contributions to advancing performance management through four awards:

 Please visit each award’s page to learn more.

-Summary of the Center for Accountability and Performance (CAP) Annual Awards for 2018
+The Center for Accountability and Performance (CAP) Annual Awards for 2019

-THE HARRY HATRY DISTINGUISHED PERFORMANCE MEASUREMENT AND MANAGEMENT PRACTICE AWARD
+THE HARRY HATRY DISTINGUISHED PERFORMANCE MANAGEMENT PRACTICE AWARD

 THE JOSEPH WHOLEY DISTINGUISHED SCHOLARSHIP AWARD